Walderslade: Lordswood

 Lordswood is a large development, also to the east.
 It has direct access to Chatham via North Dane Way (B2156), which hems in Walderslade to the east.
 It has two separate shopping parades: one, centred on the Kestrel, also has a library, hairdressers, a recently refurbished health centre and a Tesco, the second is off Lordswood Lane, and includes a hairdresser, chip shop, bookmakers and general store.
 There is also a leisure centre off North Dane Way, with a park and playing field.

 The wood of 'Lords Wood' originally (pre 1900) extended for approximately one mile by three quarters, located on high ground above the Walderslade valley with Lidsing at its south-south/east corner.
 Along with other local woodland, it was originally associated with a much larger wood called Great Cowbeck Woods.
 Before the area was cleared for housing, Lords Wood included dense woodland associated with difficult terrain, probably similar to other extensive wood land in the area at that time including the nearby Malling and Weeds Woods.

 Running through the edge of the original woodland, Lords Wood Lane originally followed the brow of the hill above Walderslade Valley (and still does in places).
 Archaeological finds and other evidence in the area suggest that Lords Wood Lane may originate from at least the Bronze Age period and is probably the oldest lane in Walderslade.
 Lordswood still retains a small number of large mature trees saved from the clearance of woodland for housing and other purposes.

 Education

-Primary schools in Walderslade include Kingfisher Community Primary School, Maundene School, Oaklands Infant School, Oaklands Junior School, Tunbury Primary School and Walderslade Primary School.
+Primary schools in Walderslade include Swingate Primary School, Kingfisher Community Primary School, Maundene School, Oaklands Infant School, Oaklands Junior School, Tunbury Primary School and Walderslade Primary School.
 Secondary schools serving the area include Walderslade Girls' School and Greenacre Academy (boys).